spiral/docs/orm/overview.md

 	* [Custom Relations](/orm/custom-relations.md)

 ## ActiveRecord vs DataMapper
-Spiral ORM uses features specific to both AR and DataMapper approach, though, at this moment there is no native support to map data to pure php objects.
+Spiral ORM uses features specific to both AR and DataMapper approach, though, at this moment there is no native support to map data to pure php objects (see `RecordInterface`).

 Consider using Doctrine or writing your own hydration using `RecordSelector` `fetchData` method and existed relation loaders.